tlhutch/test-playbooks/docs/testplan-2.4.0.md

 ### Pendo Integration
 *QUESTION*: How to verify pendo communication?

-1. [ ] Test enablement with various license types
-1. [ ] Test that only admin user can configure pendo
-1. [ ] Verify settings.py honored (/api/v1/config/)
+1. [X] Verify settings.py honored (/api/v1/config/)
-1. [ ] Verify that three modes configurable: off, anonymous, and detailed
+1. [X] Verify that three modes configurable: off, anonymous, and detailed
 1. [ ] Verify correct tags for anonymous and detailed modes
-1. [ ] Verify that Pendo defaults to "Anonymous" mode after fresh install
+1. [X] Verify that Pendo defaults to "Detailed" mode after fresh install
 1. [ ] Verify that Pendo defaults to "Off" after upgrade in the absence of opt-in value
 1. [ ] Verify Pendo only gets downloaded when flagged appropriately in settings.py